tbeckerson/soviet-generate-scripts/README.md

 ## TODO:
 ### high priority
 - dig thorough the ALFS code and remove the parts that require being a non-root user, so the entire middle layer distro can be removed.
-- finer grained error handling in *lfs-extended.sh*, the BLFS and manual installs overwrite your progress and re-install everything in their lists.
+- finer grained resume capabilities in *lfs-extended.sh*.
+The BLFS and manual installs overwrite your progress and re-install everything in their lists.
 ### medium priority
 - some of the seds use line numbers - this could be a problem if the file is changed.
 - better notifications about what the script is doing at any given time. maybe a spinner instead of stdout?